vintikzzz/cassandra_ecto/README.md

 ## Features

-* Migrations (with UDT and materialized views support)
+* Migrations (with UDT, UDF, UDA and materialized views support)
 * Lightweight transactions
 * Batching (only for `insert_all` queries)
 * Streaming